Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/vietnam/vietnam_movies_and_news_frequency_decade.html" width="100%" height="600" frameborder="0"></iframe>

-Let's first talk about movies only.
+For this topic about the Vietnam was, let's first talk about movies only.
 From both plots, we see a clear important presence of movies related to Vietnam war between 1960 and 1980, which corresponds well to the period of this war (1955 to 1975).
-We can note a bit of noise, since our model has detected movies similar to Vietnam war before it actually started.
-However, the strong presence of movies related to at the exact period of the war indicates the Vietnam war appeared significantly in movies or at least that there was a very strong increase in war movies in this perdiod.
-This suggests that many filmmakers and people wanted to the conflict represented on screen and talk about this war or war in general.
+Penny is here saying that there is a bit of noise, since our model has detected movies similar to Vietnam war before it actually started.
+However, the strong presence of movies related to the Vietnam war at the exact period of the war, indicates the it appeared significantly in movies-or at least that there was a very strong increase in war movies in this period.
+This suggests that many filmmakers and people wanted to present the conflict represented on screen and talk about this war in general.

 <iframe src="/assets/plots/vietnam/vietnam_movies_news_cross_correlation.html" width="100%" height="600" frameborder="0"></iframe>

 <iframe src="/assets/plots/vietnam/vietnam_movies_news_interactive_lag.html" width="100%" height="600" frameborder="0"></iframe>

-Observing the cross-correlation, it is clear that the evolution of the Vietnam War theme has similarities between news and movies.
+Now let's take a look togetger at the cross-correlation plot!
+It is clear that the evolution of the Vietnam War theme is similar between news and movies.
 There is some strong noise data before 1950, when the war has not actually started.
 However, if we exclude that, both show a strong presence of the topic in the 1960s, with its prominence gradually decreasing over time.
-This reflect that the war is a current crisis, before rapidly decreasing and following the same trend as movies as the war become a past event.
-Overall, suggests that the topic was widely discussed in both news articles and cultural production (in this case movies) while the events were currently happening.
-The cross-correlation has an optimal shift of 0 years, which suggest trends supports the hypothesis that wars are more represented in movies while they remain hot topics, but are addressed less frequently as they fades and they become more distant in public memory.
+Interesting, right?
+This reflects that the war is a current crisis, before rapidly decreasing and following the same trend as movies as the war becomes a past event.
+Overall, the plot suggests that the topic was widely discussed in both news articles and cultural production (in our case movies), while the events were currently happening.
+The cross-correlation has an optimal shift of 0 year, which supports the hypothesis that wars are more represented in movies while they remain hot topics, but are addressed less frequently as time fades and they become more distant in public memory.
 In this case, news and movies address the issue at the same time.
+That is fascinating!

 ### Genres Analysis

 <iframe src="/assets/plots/vietnam/vietnam_overall_top_genres.html" width="100%" height="600" frameborder="0"></iframe>

-The most important genres about Vietnam war are Drama, Action/Aventure and War, which is what we could expact for movies about a war or its context.
-Comedy comes 4th which can mean there is still a relative strong need to dedramatize it, even though it remains treated more as a serious topic as suggested by the 3 first genres.
-Another interesting thing to note is the presence of chinese movies, which is linked to China’s involvement in the Vietnam War and thus the country also had stories to tell from their side.
+About the genres, the most important ones about Vietnam war are Drama, Action/Aventure and War.
+Not really surprising considering the context right?
+Comedy comes 4th, which can mean that there still is a relative strong need to dedramatize it, even though it remains treated more as a serious topic as suggested by the three first genres.
+Here!
+Another interesting point to note is the presence of Chinese movies, which is linked to China’s involvement in the Vietnam War and thus the country also had stories to tell from their side.
 Overall, we have a pretty good representation of how a war can be treated in movies.
+Don't you agree?

 <iframe src="/assets/plots/vietnam/vietnam_top_genres_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

-We observe that war is present all periods that concerns directly the Vietnam war as well as Drama and Action/Adventure.
-These are constants for a Vietnam war film.
-A important things to notice is the place reserved for comedies and other fun genre such as parody.
-These are not very present during the actual years of the war (1950s, 1960s and 1970s) but they become more frequent in the decades that follow, which could indicate that we it is difficult to laugh of a tragic event while it is happening, but it becomes more and more possible as the event is further in the past.
+Here, it's worth observing that war is present in all periods that concern directly the Vietnam war as well as Drama and Action/Adventure.
+These are constant for a Vietnam war film.
+Another important thing to notice is the place reserved for comedies and other fun genres such as parody.
+Intriguing...
+These are not very present during the actual years of the war (1950s, 1960s and 1970s) but they become more frequent in the decades that follow, which could indicate that it is difficult to laugh of a tragic event while it is happening, but it becomes more and more possible as the event is further in the past.
+Fascinating!